laodeaman-ai/ladock/README.md

 ## Developer Contact

-For questions or feedback, please contact the developer at developer_contact@example.com.
+For questions or feedback, please contact the developer at laodeaman.ai@gmail.com, or laode_aman@ung.ac.id.

 ## Citation